Aliasghar512/Ali-developer/README.md

 # Ali-developer
-This is my own web page while coding practise.
+This is my own web page while coding practice.